mathjax/MathJax-test/web/docs/source/installation.rst

 The task list is saved in ``testRunner/taskList.txt`` when the server is stopped and should be restored when you start it again.
-However, if you see error messages saying that a configuration file can not be found, you can try to remove the erroneous line or empty the task list with the command:
+However, if you see error messages saying that a configuration file can not be found, you can try to remove the erroneous line in  ``testRunner/taskList.txt`` or empty the task list with the command:

 .. code-block:: bash